4lch4/blog/data/entries/2021/10/dont-rebuild-docker-locally.md

 ## Example

-I have an API called [Ansel][Ansel-Repo] that serves as a gateway to images I have stored in a DigitalOcean Spaces bucket.
+I have an API called [Ansel][ansel-repo] that serves as a gateway to images I have stored in a DigitalOcean Spaces bucket.
 It's written in TypeScript and relatively lightweight, so doing a complete build of my Docker image takes just under 50 seconds.
 I'll use this repo to demonstrate just how much faster it can be.

 ### Initial Dockerfile